-The Company will require additional financing either through equity or debt financing, sale of assets, joint venture arrangements or a combination thereof in order to meet its administrative costs and its obligation to develop its ii.
-Profession fees increased as the Company engaged higher legal fees in connection with the Copper Creek Transaction.
+The Company intends to finance its operations in the next twelve months either through equity or debt financing, sale of assets, joint venture arrangements or a combination thereof in order to meet its administrative costs and its obligation to develop its mineral properties.

-mineral properties.
 There is no assurance that sufficient future funding will be available on a timely basis or on terms acceptable to the Company.